 In the biblical story of the Great Flood, after 40 days, Noah sends a raven (or crow or, more likely, an earlier ancestor of the two birds) to find dry land after the flood.
 The raven does not return.

 Next, Noah sends a dove to see if she will find dry land.
 At first, the dove returns.
 So, Noah realizes there is still no suitable land on which to dock the ark.
 However, a week later, Noah sends the dove out again and she returns with a freshly plucked olive branch.
-So, he realizes that the Earth is finally habitable again.
+Thus, Noah realizes that the Earth is finally habitable again.

 Olive trees also have symbolic meaning, and one of those meanings is that they symbolize peace.
 So, the combination of the gentle dove carrying an olive branch has come to be a universal symbol of peace and hope.

 Doves are mentioned elsewhere in the Bible.
-Strangely, a number of passages in Leviticus imply that turtledoves and pigeons were used as sacrifices in the form of “burnt offerings.”
+Strangely, a number of passages in Leviticus imply that turtledoves and pigeons were used as sacrifices in the form of “burnt offerings.”6

 Dove Symbolism in Christianity